 After Emperor Wu Di of the Han Dynasty (157-87 B.C.), merchants always made trade by sea, the vital communication line on sea was open, and this was famous Silk Road on sea in history.
 Silk Road on sea was the important communication line linked China and other countries in the world.
 China famed pottery and porcelain exported all over the world by this way, and the spice and medicines in the West entered into China as the same.
 The main shipping line of Silk Road on sea started from China to South China Sea.
 There was another line that from China to the east, and arrived in Korean Peninsula and Japan.
 After Song Dynasty, the economical center of China was transferred to the south, the shipping lines from Guangzhou, Hangzhou and etc were developed, the nearer destinations to the Southeast Asia and further to east coast of Africa, and all of these lines were called as “Silk Road on Sea”.

 Famous Tourism Routes

 Silk Road was a main artery linked politic, economy, culture and thought in ancient the East and the West.
 It is over 7,000 kilometers long totally, including 4,000 kilometers in China, which passes through Shaanxi, Ningxia, Gansu, Qinghai and Xinjiang provinces.
-There are many famous scenic spots along the Silk Road, like Terracotta Army, Famen Temple, Dunhuang Mogao Grottoes, Lake Qinghaihu, Loulan ruins, Lop Nor, Yandan Landform, and Heavenly Pool and so on, which attract visitors at home and abroad.
+There are many famous scenic spots along the Silk Road, like Terracotta Army, Famen Temple, Dunhuang Mogao Grottoes, Lake Qinghaihu, Loulan Ancient City, Lop Nor, Yandan Landform, and Heavenly Pool and so on, which attract visitors at home and abroad.